drcmda/react-contextual/README.md

 `react-contextual` is a tiny (~1KB) store/higher-order pattern around [React 16's new context API](https://github.com/acdlite/rfcs/blob/new-version-of-context/text/0000-new-version-of-context.md).

-It provides two things:
+It provides three things:

+1. a minimal redux-like store pattern with setState semantics and central actions
-1. consuming context with ease, every kind of context, no matter which or whose or how many providers
+2. consuming context with ease, every kind of context, no matter which or whose or how many providers
-2. a minimal redux-like store pattern with setState semantics and central actions
+3. dealing with render props without the deep nesting

 Currently it relies on [react-trainings polyfill](https://github.com/ReactTraining/react-broadcast/tree/next), which will be removed once React 16.3.0 is out.